 Which Heart Conditions Are Genetic?

 At Memorial, we offer genetic testing for inherited heart conditions that tend to affect the heart’s structures or electrical system.
 The two main kinds of inherited heart diseases are cardiomyopathy and arrhythmia.
-There are several types of each.
+There are several sub-types of each.
 Marfan syndrome, a connective tissue disorder, is also an inherited condition.

 Though many of us may carry genes that predispose us to coronary artery disease or high blood pressure, genetic testing doesn’t yet exist for this type of heart disease.

 In addition to genetic testing, we offer fetal diagnosis for women who are pregnant and have a family history of congenital heart disease.
 This testing can help families make timely decisions and access prenatal treatment for certain heart conditions.